null Skip to main content

 2. Use the arctangent (tan⁻¹) function on a scientific calculator: tan⁻¹(0.8) ≈ 38.7 degrees

-This stair angle will be used in the next step to calculate your mitre angle.
+The joint angle from the above calculator will be used in the next step to calculate your mitre / cutting angle.

 3. Finding the Mitre Angle

-The mitre angle is what you'll use to cut your dado rail pieces so they fit perfectly at the joints.
+The mitre angle is what you'll use to cut your dado rail pieces so they fit perfectly at the joints in order to angle them up the staircase wall.
 This step involves two parts:

 2. Board widths: This is the width of your dado rail (Not the thickness or length).
 The calculator below will require Board A and Board B widths, measure the width of your dado rail and use this measurement for both board angles.